 A Fun, Basic Mountain Bike Trail Near Historic Sutherlin.
 Oregon

-Currently, this out-and-back trail begins and ends at the Cooper Creek Reservoir West Parking Lot.
-In the future, it might extend all the way past the east end of the reservoir as shown on the map.
-At the West Parking Lot, look for a chain link fence defining the trail next to the caretaker’s home.
+Currently, this trail begins and ends at the Cooper Creek Reservoir West Parking Lot.
+At the West Parking Lot, look for a chainlink fence defining the trail next to the caretaker’s home.
 Ride across the top of the dam and start the trail, provided to you by the Sutherlin, Oregon Rotary Club.
 Riders should watch for other cyclists and hikers because this is a popular place for many local folks to get some exercise, mainly on weekends.

-Our local mountain bike club, the Land of Umpqua Mountain Bike Riders or LUMBR, has adopted this trail and is working with the Sutherlin, Oregon Rotary Club to eventually extend it all the way around the reservoir.
-If you would like to know more or contribute, look for LUMBR on Facebook.
+Our local mountain bike group, the Land of Umpqua Mountain Bike Riders or LUMBR, has adopted this trail and is working with the Sutherlin, Oregon Rotary Club to maintain and improve it.
+If you would like to know more or contribute, look for LUMBR or the Umpqua Velo Club on Facebook.